 Whatever your business, I’m sure we can work together and develop a plan that ensures your company achieves excellent ROI and positive PR in return for your support.

-If you think you can help fund my trip to Japan and would like to speak further then please contact me at email@example.com to arrange a conference call.
+If you wish to speak further about possible colloborations, product reviews or business support, then please contact me at email@example.com to arrange a conference call.